ragulka/Numeral-js/README.md

 ### 1.4.8

-Bug fix: Throw error if language is not defined
+Bug fix: Throw error if locale is not defined

 ### 1.4.7